worthingtonse/WEST-Protocol/E. Healing Services.md

 ## GET ENCRYPTION TICKET

-The two services "Get Encryption TIcket" and "Fix Encryption" are used to exchange keys between clients who have shared secrets with RAIDA servers but not a specific RAIDA server.
+The two services "Get Encryption TIcket" and "Fix Encryption" are used to exchange keys between clients who have shared secrets with RAIDA servers but not a specific
+RAIDA server.
 This will establish a shared secret with a fracked RAIDA so fixes can be done.

 These services are only needed if there are no tokens that can be used for encryption between a RAIDA and client but the same token does work with at least two other RAIDA.

-When we "echo" a RAIDA and it comes back "Failed to validate challenge" it should be marked as an 'k'.
-K means key screwed up.
-Then the token can be put in the "KeyFracked" folder.

 Then the fix keys process can run.
 This process uses the two services in this "RAIDA Key Service" that are designed just for this purpose.